induane/asinine-website/topics/articles/editorial/article_27.rst

 lady and senator in prison?
 (Mishandling classified information / Clinton Foundation possible pay to play.)
 I don't want this.
 I don't want to see them humiliated any more than they have been.
 It tarnishes their legacies and our government.
-We need to move on in this country, and their unwillingness to disappear is preventing that from happening along with those who despise them so terribly that their hate won't relent.
+Both their unwillingness to fade from the spotlight and the unrelenting hate from their opponents prevents the country from moving on.

 Their political careers should be over.
 Hillary is not going to be president and I don't believe she is a positive force in the Democratic Party.
 Bill has